 Year 5 2025

-Mt St Michael’s College will be introducing Year 5 in 2025 and Year 6 in 2026*
+Mt St Michael’s College will be introducing Year 5 in 2025 and Year 6 in 2026.

 As we approach our centennial year in 2025, the introduction of Year 5 heralds the next chapter in the Mt St Michael’s College story as we extend our provision of educational opportunities for young women who seek a Catholic education in Ashgrove within the vision, mission and values of Mary Aikenhead Ministries.

-The Year 5 2025 cohort will comprise 50 students (two classes of 25 students) which will progress into Year 6 in 2026 to have a total enrolment of approximately 100 students.
+The Year 5 2025 cohort comprises 50 students (two classes of 25 students) which will progress into Year 6 in 2026 to have a total enrolment of approximately 100 students.
 This will ensure that our current enrolment cap of 900 students is maintained.
 Our students will have a seamless progression from Junior School into our Middle School.
 We will continue to offer student enrolment at Year 7 2027.

 Mission